 Sewing a quilt and giving it as a gift is gratifying.
 Sewing a quilt for someone in need or who is going through tough times shows compassion.
 Most importantly, the recipient feels loved.
 Win.
 Win!

-This will be the forth year that the Quilt to Give quilt pattern will be sewn and quilted during the annual Quilt Expo in Madison, WI, September 10–12.
+This will be the fourth year that the Quilt to Give quilt pattern will be sewn and quilted during the annual Quilt Expo in Madison, WI, September 10–12.
 If you aren’t able to be at the event, you, too, can make a twin-sized quilt, then donate it to a local shelter or charity.